Sleep Apnoea and Co-morbid insomnia

 Treatment Strategies:

-Continuous Positive Airway Pressure (CPAP) Therapy: The most common and effective treatment for sleep apnea involves using a CPAP device during sleep which keeps the airway open and prevents breathing pauses from occurring.
+Continuous Positive Airway Pressure (CPAP) Therapy: The most common and effective treatment for sleep apnoea involves using a CPAP device during sleep which keeps the airway open and prevents breathing pauses from occurring.

 Lifestyle Modifications: